TeknoVenus/SampleThunderPlugin/README.md

 vagrant    36077  0.0  0.5 618988 21904 pts/1    Sl+  12:00   0:00  |           \_ WPEFramework
 vagrant    37676  0.0  0.3  95684 14360 pts/1    Sl+  12:07   0:00  |               \_ WPEProcess -l libWPEFrameworkSamplePlugin.so -c SamplePlugin -C SamplePlugin -r /tmp/communicator -i 224 -x 5 -p "/root/SamplePlugin/" -s "/usr/lib/wpeframework/plugins/" -d "/usr/share/WPEFramework/SamplePlugin/" -a "/usr/bin/" -v "/tmp/SamplePlugin/" -m "/usr/lib/wpeframework/proxystubs/" -P "/opt/minidumps/" -e 127
 ```

+The sampleplugin logging will print the PID of the process it's running in to easily verify if everything is working as expected.

 ## Benchmarks
 A benchmarking app is included to analyse the performance of COM-RPC and JSON-RPC